informacja/Ecosystem/README.md

 # Welcome everyone
 Today, in my opinion, the Internet browser is much more important than the operating system you use.
-Tell me what browser you use, and I will tell you who you are 😉
+Tell me what browser you use, and I will tell you who you are :innocent:
 > Priority of time spent at work (programs window order on monitors):
 > 1. Browser
 > 2. Editor
-> 3. Communicator
+> 3. Communicator Use less than . ..

 ## Free programs list
 | Category                                           | Name                                                                                                            | Link                            | Platform              |